vijey998/web-ner-challenge/README.md

 ### Background

 [Named entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) (NER) is a very important and long-standing goal of the NLP community.
 In it, we attempt to identify and categorize "entities" from text so that we can use them for downstream processing such as argument attachment or [event extraction](http://ceur-ws.org/Vol-779/derive2011_submission_1.pdf).
+A web application for NER has been built using a python-flask backend and react-frontend.
+The same has been explained in detail below with a sample sreenshot of the appliication in the end.

 ## Task: Build a web application that can take in text and return named entities.